Advocacy staff member and student sitting at a table while looking at a letter and discussing his options

 Read the allegation notice and attached documents carefully.

-to discuss the allegation and talk through your options.
+Consider making an appointment with a DUSA Advocate to discuss the allegation and talk through your options.

 The allegation notice will propose a Standard Outcome.
 Different breach types have different Standard Outcomes.
 These can be found in Schedule A: Outcomes for Student Breaches of Academic Integrity.
 The allegation notice will give you the following options: